 Samsung Galaxy S9 and S9+

 The Samsung Galaxy S9 and S9+ are some of the most feature-rich smartphones you can buy.
 With its gorgeous curved AMOLED display, the Galaxy S9 does it all and looks great doing it.
 Coming equipped with water resistance, stereo speakers, wireless charging, a high quality camera (dual lenses on the S9+), or even the extremely rare headphone jack — the Galaxy S9 has all the major “must-have” features.

 To start shopping for the lowest prices on an AT&T Galaxy S9 or S9+, click one of the buttons to see how far your money can take you on Swappa.

 Google Pixel 3 and 3 XL

 The Google Pixel 3 and Google Pixel 3 XL are a few of the newer devices on this list.
 Released in late 2018, the “Made by Google” phones offer the unique perk of receiving major platform updates directly from Google.
 That means when a new version of the Android OS is ready with new features and emoji, Google Pixel phones are the first to get it.

 This is in stark contrast to other OEM devices manufactured by Samsung, Motorola, who often take longer to push out major updates, or quickly drop support for lower-end devices.
-For instance, Android 10 was ready for the Pixel 3 and 3 XL last year, it barely hit the Galaxy S9/S9+ in February.
+For instance, Android 10 was ready for the Pixel 3 and 3 XL last year, but it barely landed on the Galaxy S9/S9+ in February.

 Pixel devices also have a reputation of offering better performance than comparable Android devices, and the Pixel 3 and 3 XL are no different.
-Both phones offer cutting edge features like water resistance thanks to an IP68 rating.
+Both phones offer cutting edge features like wireless charging and water resistance thanks to an IP68 rating.
 While the phones are capable of withstanding a drop in the toilet or bathtub, they’re only rated for around 5 feet (1.5 meters) of water submersion for about a half hour.